Phuket resorts review

 There’s a decent pool, a gauze-draped lobby and bright splashes of tropical colour and art at every turn.
 The hotel draws inspiration from its energetic young owner, Lily Udomkunatum, who has positioned Burasari Patong as a desirable and funky four-star escape.
 Enjoy a spa and two restaurants too.
 This is a fun Phuket hotel packed with whimsy that will appeal to families and honeymooners alike.

-The stark white, colonnaded Destination Patong Hotel and Spa (formerly the Courtyard Phuket at Patong Beach by Marriott until 1 April 2012) is another stylish kid-friendly Phuket hotel with a rooftop pool, gym, and broadband access.
-Its Kids World will take care of typhoon tykes from four years and up.
+A storied and striking stark white, colonnaded building a block in from the beach is the new dusitD2 Phuket Resort (April 2014) replacing the former Destination Patong Hotel and Spa that in turn took over from Courtyard by Marriott).
+This is another stylish kid-friendly Phuket hotel with a rooftop pool and spa (boasting nine treatment spaces), gym, and WiFi access.
 The beach is a short stroll away down a side soi as is shopping.
-In-room, expect 32-inch flat-screen TVs and DVD player, smart decor, gleaming dark wood floors and cabinets.
+In-room, expect flat-screen TVs and smart decor, gleaming dark wood floors and cabinets.
 The showpiece at this hip hangout is a Hard Rock Cafe that ensures the place is swinging into the wee hours.

 Burasari Mocha Spice/ photo: hotel